1fish2/BBQTimer/README.md

 Using [Android Studio](http://developer.android.com/sdk/installing/studio.html) (an awesome tool!).

 ## TODO
-* Add a Settings dialog to pick {sound, vibrate, both, disable} for reminder alarms.
+* Test on various OS versions, screen sizes, and pixel densities.
+(Need ae widget preview image at multiple resolutions?)
 * Set up signed, optimized release builds.
 * Set other AndroidManifest.xml values.
 (Search info?)
-* Test on various OS versions, screen sizes, and pixel densities.
-(Is the widget preview image needed at multiple resolutions?)
 * Follow system theme colors?
 * Show a tip about adding the widget to the lock screen when first running the app.
 * Show tips via a menu command: How to install as home & lock screen widgets.
 What tapping the